Release Process

 cd tvm/

-git checkout <first-commit-id>
+git checkout <last-commit-for-release>

 git branch v0.6